LUSAS-Software/LUSAS-API-Examples/dotnet/README.md

 # .NET Examples (C# and VB.NET)

-This folder contains information about connecting to LUSAS and LPI through .NET (e.i.
-VB.NET and C#).
+This folder contains information about connecting to LUSAS and LPI through .NET (i.e. VB.NET and C#).

 ### 🚀 Why Use .NET Over a Scripting Language?